Sebas2h/Sebas2h/README.md

-# 👋 Hola, soy Sebastián Vaca
+# 👋 Hi, I'm Sebastián Vaca

-🎓 Estudiante de Ingeniería en Software
+🎓 Software Engineering Student
-💻 Interesado en el desarrollo de sistemas y soluciones tecnológicas
+💻 Interested in system development and technological solutions

 ---

-## 🚀 Sobre mí
+## 🚀 About Me
-Soy estudiante de Ingeniería en Software con conocimientos en programación, bases de datos y redes.
+I am a Software Engineering student with knowledge in programming, databases, and networking.
-Me enfoco en el aprendizaje continuo y en aplicar mis conocimientos en proyectos prácticos.
+I focus on continuous learning and applying my knowledge in practical projects.

 ---

-## 🛠️ Tecnologías y herramientas
+## 🛠️ Technologies & Tools
 - 💻 Java
 - 🗄️ SQL (MySQL, Oracle)
 - 🌐 HTML, CSS